seng438-winter-2023/seng438-a3-Tyler-Thain/seng438-a3-team_number.md

 # 1 Introduction

-In this lab our group looked back on Assignment 2 and used a new coverage tool EclEmma to determine the coverage.
-We then made new unit tests in order to increase the total coverage and reported the results
+In this lab, our group looked back on the test suite we developed in Assignment 2 through the new lense of coverage criteria.
+With the benefit of being able to see the source code, we could now utilize white-box testing techniques to improve our test suite.
+This was accomplished through increasing code coverage as measured by three key metrics: statement coverage, branch coverage, and method coverage.
+In two methods, we also employed def-use pair coverage.

 ** Please note the EclEmma does not have condition coverage so we used method coverage instead **

 For rangeTest, the initial statement coverage was 35.3%, branch coverage was 35.4%, and method coverage was 47.8%.

-// add Data Utilities Test
+The original coverage for DataUtilities was similarly sparse.
+Our methodology and results follow.

 # 2 Manual data-flow coverage calculations for DataUtillities.calculateColumnTotal and Range.Constraint